 - Phase 4, Process Control: finally, in production planning, performance indicators are created to monitor the production process, maintenance schedules, and skills training for operators.
 Also, in this phase decisions are made as to which process poses the most risk and controls are put in place to prevent The quality assurance department in concert with manufacturing leads Phase 4.

 The House of Quality

-House of Quality is a diagram , resembling a house, used for defining the relationship between customer desires and the firm/product capabilities.
-It is a part of the Quality Function Deployment (QFD) and it utilizes a planning matrix to relate what the customer wants to how a firm (that produces the products) is going to meet those wants.
+House of Quality is a diagram , resembling a house, used for defining the relationship between customer desires and needs, and the organization/product capabilities.
+It is a part of the Quality Function Deployment (QFD) and it utilizes a planning matrix to relate what the customer wants to how the organization (that produces the products) is going to meet those wants.

 House of Quality appeared in 1972 in the design of an oil tanker by Mitsubishi Heavy Industries.
 Akao has reiterated numerous times that a House of Quality is not QFD, it is just an example of one tool.